Office of the Governor

 as used in section 24-34-802(2)(b), C.R.S. means ICT that share a common purpose, intended to support a single program or service, created by the same author, group, or organization, including:

-as used in these rules, technical standards refers to the standards for conformance in section 11.5 Technical Standards for Technology Accessibility.
+Technical standards: as used in these rules, technical standards refers to the following:

 Undue burden: